bruhmastir/library/docs/aerodrome/muscat/gmc.md

 # 3. Ground Movement Control ("Muscat Ground")
 ## 3.1 General provisions
-The Ground Movement Controller (GMC) is responsible for managing aircraft movements on all aerodrome movement areas except for runways and their associated taxiways.
+The Ground Movement Controller (GMC) is responsible for managing aircraft movements on all aerodrome movement areas except for runways and their associated Taxiways.
 Departing aircraft are given pushback instructions and instructions to taxi to the runway holding point.
 Arriving aircraft are assigned a stand and instructed to taxi as appropriate.

 ## 3.2 Departure pushback procedures
 ### 3.2.1 General pushback procedures